 Motivation for Further Analysis

 Together, the above studies indicate that education decreases the probability of incarceration and violent crimes on several scales: global, national, and individual reports.
 Although these findings can inform national budget legislation, they do not inform optimal budgets at the level of individual schools.
 For this, it is necessary to investigate these effects at the school district and county level and to identify educational spending patterns that produce these beneficial effects most reliably.
 Below, we describe our strategy for organizing the data and propose our approach for identifying spending patterns that are most impactful against future violent crime (i.e., show the most reliable negative correlation).
-We will use regularized linear regression methods to identify the most relevant features of spending, and finally, compare across different time delays in the datasets to identify the most probable timeframe of these effects.
+We will use regularized linear regression methods to identify the most relevant features of spending and finally, compare across different time delays in the datasets to identify the most probable timeframe of these effects.

 Data Cleaning and Organization